String styling for your terminal

 - I’m going to support Python version >=3.7 indefinitely.

-- Sty will follow semver so there won’t be any breaking changes for version 1.x.x.
-This release is the last one with breaking changes.
+- Sty will follow semver so there won’t be any breaking changes for version 1.x.x after 1.0.0 was released.

 - This is a pre-release (rc.0).
 I’ll release 1.0.0 in a couple of month if no major bugs are reported.

-Simple, flexible and extensible string styling for your terminal.
-Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
-Should work on most Unix platfroms with most terminals.
-Works with recent Windows terminals.
+- Sty should work on most Unix platforms with most terminals.
+It works with recent Windows terminals.
 Window legacy terminal (cmd) needs a shim to work.

-Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup.
+- Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup in your code.